Weekly La Liga roundup: Setién at Barcelona, En-Nesyri at Sevilla and more

-Yet in their pass networks for the subsequent 10 matches after the Celta Vigo win, it’s easy to see a clearly defined structure of three deeper-lying central players, formed of either a back three or two central defenders and a very conservative defensive midfielder.
+Yet in their pass networks for the subsequent 10 matches, it's easy to see a clearly defined structure of three deeper-lying central players, formed of either a back three or two central defenders and a very conservative defensive midfielder.

 On the other side of the ball, they have become demonstrably more aggressive in their pressing, pushing the defensive line up and more regularly contesting the ball.

 The results are clear to see.
 Sometimes a little compromise goes a long way.